MutuaFranklin/BlogPool/README.md

 ```

 ```
-Type https://github.com/MutuaFranklin/PitchCentre and press Enter to create your local clone.
+Type https://github.com/MutuaFranklin/BlogPool and press Enter to create your local clone.

 ```

 ```
-Open PitchCentre, the cloned Repo in terminal and run : pip install -r requirements.txt to install the app dependencies
+Open BlogPool, the cloned Repo in terminal and run : pip install -r requirements.txt to install the app dependencies

 ```

 ```
-Run source pitchVirtual/bin/activate to activate the virtual environment and ./start.sh to launch the app
+Run source blogVirtual/bin/activate to activate the virtual environment and ./start.sh to launch the app

 ```

 ## BDD

 As a user, I would like to:
-- see the pitches other people have posted.
-- vote on the pitch they liked and give it a downvote or upvote.
+- I would like to view the blog posts on the site
-- be signed in for me to leave a comment
+- I would like to comment on blog posts
-- receive a welcoming email once I sign up.
-- view the pitches I have created in my profile page.
+- I would like to view the most recent posts
+- I would like to an email alert when a new post is made by joining a subscription.
-- comment on the different pitches and leave feedback.
+- I would like to see random quotes on the site

+As a writer, I would like to:

-- submit a pitch in any category.
+- sign in to the blog
-- view the different categories.
+- create a blog from the application.
+- delete comments that I find insulting or degrading.
+- update or delete blogs I have created.

 ## Technologies Used